 Safe handling Avoid all personal contact, including inhalation.
 Wear protective clothing when risk of exposure occurs.
 Use in a well-ventilated area.
 Prevent concentration in hollows and sumps.
 DO NOT enter confined spaces until atmosphere has been checked.
 DO NOT allow material to contact humans, exposed food or food utensils.
 Other information Store in original containers.
 Keep containers securely sealed.
-No smoking, naked lights or ignition sources.
 Store in a cool, dry, well-ventilated area.
 Store away from incompatible materials and foodstuff containers.
 Protect containers against physical damage and check regularly for leaks.
+Observe manufacturer's storage and handling recommendations contained within this SDS.